hashicorp/terraform/website/source/docs/enterprise/runs/variables-and-configuration.html.md

 ## Notes on Security

-Terraform variables and environment variables in Atlas are encrypted using [Vault](https://vaultproject.io) and closely guarded and audited.
+Terraform variables and environment variables are encrypted using [Vault](https://vaultproject.io) and closely guarded and audited.
 If you have questions or concerns about the safety of your configuration, please contact our security team at [security@hashicorp.com](mailto:security@hashicorp.com).